 Its relatively low P/E ratio indicates that Anxian Yuan China Holdings shareholders think it will struggle to do as well as other companies in its industry classification.
 Many investors like to buy stocks when the market is pessimistic about their prospects.
-You should delve deeper.
-I like to check if company insiders have been buying or selling.
+If you consider the stock interesting, further research is recommended.
+For example, I often monitor director buying and selling.

 How Growth Rates Impact P/E Ratios

 Anxian Yuan China Holdings saw earnings per share decrease by 28% last year.
-But over the longer term (5 years) earnings per share have increased by 8.2%.
-And EPS is down 10.0% a year, over the last 3 years.
-This growth rate might warrant a low P/E ratio.
+But it has grown its earnings per share by 8.2% per year over the last five years.
+And over the longer term (3 years) earnings per share have decreased 10.0% annually.
+This might lead to low expectations.

 Such spending might be good or bad, overall, but the key point here is that you need to look at debt to understand the P/E ratio in context.

-Net debt totals a substantial 113% of Anxian Yuan China Holdings's market cap.
+Anxian Yuan China Holdings has net debt worth a very significant 106% of its market capitalization.
 This level of debt justifies a relatively low P/E, so remain cognizant of the debt, if you're comparing it to other stocks.

 The Bottom Line On Anxian Yuan China Holdings's P/E Ratio